Course Structure

 When summer makes its bold entrance with constant bland blue skies, a hazy atmosphere, and drier landscape, foliage loses its brightness and the potential for great landscape photography/effects diminishes.

-In a tourist season, or during school holidays, interesting shots may be sometimes obstructed by hoards of people, so avoid the crowds as much as possible.
+In a tourist season, or during school holidays, interesting shots may be sometimes obstructed by hordes of people, so avoid the crowds as much as possible.
 The land has a much more interesting emotive feel outside of peak season.

 The viewpoint you select may dramatically alter the effects of the photo.
 Choosing a less common viewpoint has the potential to change a mundane photo into an intriguing one.
 The average picture is taken 5-6 feet off the ground (at eye level), and this is landscape view everyone sees.

 You can give a fascinating insight into a landscape by photographing it from a rarer viewpoint.
 For instance, an aerial viewpoint of a landscape is often more interesting because it provides a view people rarely get to see.
 This viewpoint can pick up patterns on the surface that could not be seen at ground level.
-Try lying on the ground to take the photo, and see what you pick up.
+Try lying on the ground to take the photo and see what you pick up.
 Then stand on stairs or on a building to get up higher to 9 or 10 feet.
 The same landscape looks different.
 Which viewpoint do you want to present?

 To keep the object size the same, move the camera left or right to get a different viewpoint.
 To change the height of the object, raise the camera up or down.
 Looking up at the object will magnify it, while objects further away will become even tinier.
 To change the scale of an object, cut the distance between the object and your lens by simply moving forward.

 Photographs depicting a precise moment in time are more rewarding and exciting than others.
-Landscapes are constantly changing and you will need to be both patient and prepared to capture the exact moment in time where all the aspects of the scene slide together for a split second to create your wow-factor picture.
+Landscapes are constantly changing, and you will need to be both patient and prepared to capture the exact moment in time where all the aspects of the scene slide together for a split second to create your wow-factor picture.